-Master of Science in Health Informatics and Certificate Programs
+Master of Science Degree and Certificate Programs in Health Informatics

 Through a Master of Science in Health Informatics (HI) or one of our HI certificate programs, you'll learn how to use data and technology to improve the value of health care.
 The field of Health Informatics is experiencing explosive growth.
 The number of related jobs is expected to grow 20 percent by 2026.
 Graduates of a Health Informatics program can expand their careers in a number of fields, including health management, heath analytics, and health technology.
 Prepare for employment as a health data scientist, privacy officer, or a health informatics business analyst, and more.